hariprasad12994/rosetree/README.md

 RoseTree aims to be a header only library, compatible with the STL algorithms like std::transform, std::find etc.

-The data structure is unsorted, unbalanced tree with unique keys.
+The data structure is unsorted, unbalanced tree.
 Users are allowed to insert data from top to bottom and left to right

 Currently supported iterators: